How to Become a Babysitter

 Before you even think about babysitting, look at your schedule.
 Is babysitting realistic?
 If you're up to your neck in extracurricular activities from morning until night seven days a week, you probably won't be of much use to families.
 Figure out when and if you're free to babysit, so you can give a clear, accurate schedule to the families you want to work with.

 Take a course that will help you learn the babysitting ropes.
-All three experts advise potential sitters to take a babysitter training course and learn CPR and first aid.
+Experts advise potential sitters to take a babysitter training course and learn CPR and first aid.
 They're usually cheap and short, so definitely worth it!

 Lots of organisations in your area will offer them -- like community centres, hospitals and your local Red Cross.